emacs-eask/cli/docs/content/Development-API/_index.en.md

 ## 🔍 Macro: eask-defvc< (`version` &rest `body`)

-Define scope if Emacs version is below specific version.
+Define the scope if the Emacs version is below a specific version.

 `VERSION` is an integer and will be compared with `emacs-major-version`.